kayceesrk/Notes/mynotes/_posts/2014-05-03-Specification-library.markdown

 # Analyses

-* **Coordination Freedom** -- Can a specification be safely discharged without coordination such that the DB state converges.
+* **Coordination Freedom** -- Can a specification be safely discharged without coordination such that the DB state converges?
+Might require locally delaying the operation until the necesary context is available.
 * **Availability** -- There is no need to even locally delay the operation.
+All available operations are coordination-free, where as there are some coordination-free operations which are not available.
 * **Minimum edge set** -- What are the edges that need to be added to the visibility set?
 * **Useless effects** -- Example: GetBalance in BankAccount since the GetBalance